All about treatments for depression

-Self-help strategies may sometimes not be enough on their own to get things back on track.
-Other methods used to treat depression include psychological treatments and medication.
-Learn more about the different options and how to find support.
+Self-help strategies may sometimes not be enough to help get things back on track.
+Other methods of depression treatment include psychological treatments and medication.
+Learn more about the different depression treatment options and how to find support.

 This can help if:

-you want more information about treatments for depression
+you want more information about how to treat depression

 Why treat depression?

-Depression can seriously interfere with your life.
-We know it isn’t the case that people can just ‘snap out of it’, and that it can take some time to recover from depression, with many ups and downs along the way.
-Figuring out the best treatment approach can be difficult, so it’s important to seek advice from your GP.
-Together, self-help strategies and professional support will help in managing depression and make things much easier.
+Depression can seriously interfere with someone’s life.
+People can’t just ‘snap out of it’; it may take some time to recover from depression, with many ups and downs along the way.
+Figuring out the best treatment for the particular person can be difficult, so it’s important to seek advice from a GP.
+Together, self-help strategies and professional support will help to manage depression and make things much easier.

-Depression is likely the result of biological factors (such as your genes or the chemicals in your brain) and environmental factors (such as stressful life experiences).
+Some people may be more likely to experience depression because of biological factors (such as their genes or hormones) or life history (such as stressful life experiences).
 Depression also exists in many different forms, ranging on a spectrum from mild to severe.

-This means that a treatment plan for depression is going to look different for every person and will include different components.
-For example, mild depression might involve a lot of self-help (things like physical exercise), while severe depression might involve more focused psychological treatment and medication.
-(See below for more information on this.)
+This means that a treatment plan for depression is going to look different for every person.
+For example, mild depression might involve a lot of self-help (things like physical exercise), while severe depression might require more focused psychological treatment and medication.

-It can sometimes take a bit of time, but with the help of your doctor, you’ll be able to work out a treatment plan that works for you.
+It can sometimes take a bit of time, but if you are experiencing depression and seek the help of your doctor, you’ll be able to work out a treatment plan that works for you.

 Psychological treatments for depression

 Psychological treatments can work alongside medication or on their own.
-They’re usually provided by an expert such as a psychologist, psychiatrist or other mental health professional, and they involve changing negative patterns of thinking, or working to improve relationships.
+They’re usually provided by an expert such as a psychologist, psychiatrist or other mental health professional, and they involve shifting patterns of thoughts and feelings, or working to improve relationships.

-Types of psychological treatments that might be used include:
+Types of psychological treatment that might be used include:

-- Cognitive behavioural therapy (CBT).
-This type of therapy has the most research evidence behind it.
+Cognitive behavioural therapy (CBT): This type of therapy has the most research evidence behind it.
 It usually involves a clinical psychologist working with you to change negative thought patterns and behaviours that contribute to low mood.
-Nowadays online CBT programs (such as MoodGYM) are also available and have been proven to be effective as well.
+Online CBT programs (such as MoodGYM) are also available and have been shown to be effective as well.

-- Interpersonal therapy.
-This is a structured program for improving relationships, which is important because the presence of healthy, supportive relationships has been proven to help in reducing depression symptoms, and in preventing relapse, whilst relationship difficulties can worsen symptoms.
+Interpersonal therapy: This is a structured program for improving relationships, which is important because the presence of healthy, supportive relationships has been proven to help in reducing depression symptoms and in preventing relapse, while relationship difficulties can worsen symptoms.

-Your psychologist or psychiatrist will be able to help you work out the best approach for you, based on identifying the main factors contributing to your depression and the best ways to target them.
+The most important thing is that you trust and get on well with the mental health professional you choose.
+Your psychologist or psychiatrist will be able to help work out the best approach for you, based on identifying the main factors contributing to your depression and the best ways to target them.

 More about medication for depression